How does this medication work? What will it do for me?

 If you have mild-to-moderate liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 If you have severe liver problems or have biliary obstruction, you should not use this medication.

 Low blood pressure: This medication may cause low blood pressure.
-Low blood pressure is more likely to occur if you are dehydrated, are taking aliskiren, other diuretics ("water pills"), are on a low-salt diet, or have diarrhea or vomiting.
+Low blood pressure is more likely to occur if you are dehydrated, are taking aliskiren, diuretics ("water pills"), are on a low-salt diet, or have diarrhea or vomiting.
+To reduce the risk of dizziness, people with low blood pressure or who are just starting to take this medication should stand or sit up slowly when getting up from a lying down or sitting position.
 If you experience dizziness or lightheadedness, lie down until the symptoms go away and contact your doctor.

 Potassium levels: This medication can increase potassium levels in the blood.
 Your doctor may monitor your potassium levels with blood tests.
 Do not use potassium supplements or salt substitutes with potassium unless recommended by your doctor.

 Pregnancy: As with other medications related to telmisartan, this medication can cause serious harm or even death to the developing baby if taken during pregnancy.
 This medication should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if telmisartan passes into breast milk.
 Amlodipine passes into breast milk.
 If you are a breast-feeding mother and taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for adolescents and children under the age of 18.